Fakhatova/romcom/README.md

 * Online resources- MDN docs, Stack Overflow
 ## TeamWork

-RomCom was created by two frontend engineering students at Turing, Farangiz Akhatova & Rachael Carroll.
+The Javascript for RomCom was writted by Farangiz Akhatova & Rachael Carroll, two frontend engineering students at [Turing](https://turing.io/).
+HTML, CSS, and assets were provided by instructors.

 **GitHub Pages and site**: